Changissnz/the_d_word/README.md

 is there.
 American democratic ideals are presented as predominantly secular in nature, yet allow people with ultra-religious views to hold important positions of authority.
 American democratic ideals are purported to transcend the pettiness of prejudice and greed of material, yet many political initiatives, regardless of political ideologies behind them, are unrestrained for material and motivated by a lot of ill will.
 So expression, via communication and rhetoric comes somewhere before, in the middle, or after.
 But actions count.
-And not all actions have to be accounted for by every single person.
+And not every action has to be accounted for by every single person.
 "Democracy", as a flowery ideal and multi-faceted practice, just does not work out for some people.